raspberrypilearning/sense-hat-marble-maze/worksheet.md

 1. Save and run your code to check that the marble looks like it's moving.

 1. The `IndexError: list assignment index out of range` error, needs fixing next.
-This occurs becuase both `x` and `y` values can increase above `7` or decrease below `0`.
+This occurs because both `x` and `y` values can increase above `7` or decrease below `0`.
 As this would be off the edges of the LED matrix, the SenseHat library throws an error.
 This can be fixed by only changing `x` and `y` when they are *not* equal to 0 or 7.
 Alter your `move_marble` function so that it looks like this:

 	```python
 	def move_marble(pitch,roll,x,y):